 Among the most recent examples, the First World War.
 And later, the Third World War touched on several times due to the friction between the USA and the USSR.
 What's different now?

 Now internal disagreements and pressures are very strong, on both sides of the Pacific.
 On the one hand, President Xi tries to consolidate power and on the other Biden rules with a narrow majority.
 It is easy for both to point to the other as the aggressor, militarily and economically.
 Let's add the pandemic as an additional pressure point and that's it.

 USA and China: the fear of a spark

 The accident, look at yesterday's “nautical” example, is just around the corner.
-If either side were to "pull too hard," the other would respond more aggressively and could easily trigger escalation.
+If one side were to "pull too hard", the other would respond more aggressively and could easily trigger an escalation.
 A downed Chinese jet or a US destroyer hit by a missile could spark feelings of national pride in both Beijing and Washington, especially in the wake of US elections in which both Democratic and Republican rhetoric used China as a punching bag.

 If there was an incident in the Taiwan Strait, I would add the factor of extreme Chinese pride and nationalism to their view of Taiwan as a sovereign part of China.
 This could easily trigger a much broader military exchange than the warning shots and close approaches seen so far.
 Much wider.

 How much wider?

 All this seems unimaginable.
 Yet often our inability to respond to threats is not a mistake of intelligence but of imagination.
 We never imagined Pearl Harbor, neither 11/XNUMX, nor Covid, although there were the elements to imagine them.
 For this it is necessary to collectively imagine the disaster of a possible war between the US and China, so as to be able to decode and prevent it.